AndrewZurn/andrewzurn-site/andrewzurn.com-docker/blog/content/post/golinks.md

 ```

 And that's it - you now have a nifty (and persistant) GoLinks serving application that you can show off to your friends.
 Have fun!

+## Where to Go Next?

+Some thoughts on taking this a bit further than just a local machine:

+* Cloud Deployment (update your /etc/hosts to point to a remove IP/public URL).
+* Make a nice little UI and backend/DB that updates and stores the links.
+* Local Network access (throw it on a Raspberry Pi so your whole household can access it).

 ## Links